leodevbro/vscode-blockman/README.md

     "blockman.n04Sub02ColorComboPresetForLightTheme": "none", // Color combo to apply when current theme kind is Light.
     "blockman.n04Sub03ColorComboPresetForHighContrastTheme": "none", // Color combo to apply when current theme kind is High Contrast.

+    "blockman.n04Sub04RightSideBaseOfBlocks": "Rightmost Edge Of Inner Content", // or "Rightmost Edge Of Viewport" or "Rightmost Edge Of File Content"
+    "blockman.n04Sub05MinDistanceBetweenRightSideEdges": 0, // CSS pixels.
+4 is probably good.
+Keep in mind that for some devices, CSS pixel is larger/smaller than physical pixel.
+    "blockman.n04Sub06AdditionalPaddingRight": 0, // CSS pixels.
+Keep in mind that for some devices, CSS pixel is larger/smaller than physical pixel.

     "blockman.n05CustomColorOfDepth0": "", // Any CSS color, e.g. rgb, rgba, hsl.
 Type 'none' for same color as editor background.

     "blockman.n06CustomColorOfDepth1": "", // Any CSS color, e.g. rgb, rgba, hsl.
 Type 'none' for same color as editor background.